 Joann: Did you go back to your old high school?
 How old were you?

 Romeo: No. The first high school I got kicked out of so I couldn’t go to that school.
 So I ended up going back to school in Manhattan.
 The school is called Rapid Communication Arts.
 On 5th Street in Manhattan.
 So I went back and I’m doing so well.
 I ended up going to court and I bring all my certificates and stuff like that, recommendation letters from my teachers.
-At the time, of course, my name is Carlos but they called me Romeo as I explained.
 They’re like, ‘Yo.
 Romeo is a great student.
 He’s very intellectual.
 He’s very intelligent.’
 You know, like very good positive recommendation letters.
 I’m bringing all that stuff and I give it to my lawyer to give to Judge Wong and he just looks at the paper and looks at the stack of files and just throws them aside.
 He watches the video and he tells me again, ‘You’re an animal.
 You do not deserve to be home.
 You need to learn your lesson.’
 I’m like, ‘Listen.
 Look.
 The video is not what it seems.
 It's literally not my fault.
 It’s not what it seems.
 It’s really not what it looks like.’
 He’s like, ‘Yeah, I've heard that before.
 Look, listen.
 I’m going to give you the truth right now: you either take a 1 to 3 or 1 in 3rd and 4th.
 You pick.
 If not, I’m going to pick right now.’
 So, I consult my lawyer very briefly and was like, ‘Yo.
 What is a 1 to 3rd?
 What is a 3rd and 4th?
 Which one is less and which one is more?’
 He’s like, ‘Listen.
 A 1 to 3rd is 1-3 years.
 You could come home in a year but your CR date is 2 years so you’ll do about 2 years and come home and run your parole.’
 And I’m like, ‘Damn.
 What’s a 1 to 3rd and 4th?’
 He’s like, ‘You’ll do maybe about 2.5 years and come home with about 2 years of parole.’
 And I’m like, ‘Whoa, what?’
 He’s like, “Yeah, that’s what it is.
 Yeah, you pick.’
 I was like, I will take the 1 to 3.’
 So, he stamped his little mallet I guess, whatever you call it, little hammer and he goes, ‘Alright.
 That’s it.
 Take him in.’
 I looked behind me and of course I was by myself, I’m just going in, and back to Rikers Island I went.

 I went to Rikers Island.
 Aw, man and by this time, it was worse, you know?
 Being that I was gang affiliated it became much more difficult for me to be positive while I was incarcerated and stay away from the bullshit.
 Excuse my language.
 It was just really hard.
 That was like a huge challenge for me, you know?
 Of course, I’m not going to sugar coat nothing, you know I do what I have to do to survive in jail.
 Whether it's fighting or whatever.
 Whatever it is I had to do to survive to make sure I was well fed, well kept, I did it, you know?